nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 i.e. before its subnodes are traversed, the latter when it is left.

 All four methods can either return the changed node or not return at all (i.e. `null`) in which case the current node is not changed.
-The `leaveNode` method can furthermore return two special
+The `leaveNode` method can additionally return two special
-values: If `false` is returned the current node will be removed from the parent array.
-If an `array` is returned the current node will be merged into the parent array at the offset of the current node.
+values:

+If `false` is returned the current node will be removed from the parent array.
+If an array is returned it will be merged into the parent array at the offset of the current node.
 I.e. if in `array(A, B, C)` the node `B` should be replaced with `array(X, Y, Z)` the result will be `array(A, X, Y, Z, C)`.

 Instead of manually implementing the `NodeVisitor` interface you can also extend the `NodeVisitorAbstract` class, which will define empty default implementations for all the above methods.